 Proper call queue management can give your call center the following benefits:

-Fixed order.
-Calls are routed to a specific group of agents in a predetermined order, starting with the same agent every time.
-If this agent is busy, a call goes to the next agent on the list.
+These types of calls are routed to a specific group of agents in a predetermined order, starting with the same agent every time.
+If an agent is busy, a call passes to the next agent on the list.

-It looks like that results in quicker response time and creates a competitive atmosphere but it’s not true.
+It looks like that results in quicker response time and creates a competitive atmosphere, but it’s not quite true.
 In reality, your agents will have a different workload because some of them will inevitably pick up more calls than others.

 Advantages of Using an ACD